Remember when Netflix used to be the underdog? It hasn’t been the underdog for a while now.

 Netflix is spreading its wings.
 Having dropped the content no one was watching, the service is investing heavily in original TV series and movies.
 But Netflix is also exploring another area that you probably weren’t aware of: anime.

 We’ve already compiled a list of the best Western animation shows and family-friendly animated films.
 And while there are legitimate ways to watch anime online for free, you may be interested in Netflix’s own collection of anime shows, which is both impressive and growing.

 Death Note is arguably the most popular anime series of all time.
 Unlike most anime, which focus mainly on action and/or comedy, this one’s a psychological thriller.
 Not only is this an underexplored genre in the anime world, but Death Note knocks it way out of the park.

 The series follows a student who comes across the “Death Note” — a notebook that kills anyone whose name is written within.
 He begins using it to cleanse the world of criminals, which grabs the attention of a world-renowned detective and leads to a mind-bending game of cat-and-mouse.

 Death Note is so popular that Netflix is creating a live action film based on it.
 Slated to debut in August 2017, the film will be closer to a reimagining than a direct adaptation, and fans are cautiously optimistic about it.
-But if you’re interested, you can already add it to your Netflix wishlist so you don’t miss out when it’s released.

 2. Attack on Titan